AztecProtocol/aztec-packages/yellow-paper/docs/public-vm/avm.md

     sender,
     portal,
     bytecode: [],
-    blockHeader,
+    blockHeader: BlockHeader,
+    globalVariables: PublicGlobalVariables,
     messageCallDepth,
     isStaticCall,
 }
 ```
-> TODO: what about global variables?

-"Machine State" belongs to single message call and is transformed on an instruction-per-instruction basis.
-A message call's machine state is initialized, alongside its execution environment, prior to the start of its execution:
+"Machine State" is partially specified by the execution agent, and otherwise begins as empty or uninitialized for each message call.
+This state is transformed on an instruction-per-instruction basis.
 ```
 MachineState {
     l1GasLeft,
     l2GasLeft,
     pc,
-    memory: [],
+    memory: uninitialized,
 }
 ```